The outstanding treatment that both the Xbox Series X and Series S received from Microsoft is finally in development and coming to Windows PCs.

 Sony’s and Microsoft’s Direct Storage Access

-The concept of this DirectStorage API is not new at all.
+The concept of this DirectStorage API is not novel at all.
 The idea has been circulating for a long time, but it was never introduced to the console or PC industries until the PlayStation 5 and the Xbox Series X were released at the end of 2020.

 Sony’s Solution

-Sony’s solution to facilitate faster drive access is thanks to the distinctive SSD controller installed directly onto the motherboard itself.
-The SSD is also exceptional.
+Sony’s solution to facilitate faster drive access is thanks to the unique SSD controller installed directly onto the motherboard itself.
+The SSD is also remarkable.
 This is probably why the PS5 delivers far more impressive drive speeds in comparison to the Series X. The stated read speed of the PS5 SSD is about 5.5 GBps, more than double that of the Series X, with its read speed of only 2.4 GBps.

 There are swifter PCIe 4.0 SSDs available for PCs, but the SSD controller is the groundbreaking feature.
 This is what allows the console’s video games to access maps, textures, and other vital information quickly.
 This is currently much faster than the speeds at which games on Windows can access data.